tomedunn/the-finished-book/_monsters/calculating-monster-cr/calculating-monster-cr.md

     {% include_relative fig-dpr-vs-cr-large.html %}
     {% include_relative fig-ab-vs-cr-small.html %}
     {% include_relative fig-ab-vs-cr-large.html %}
-    <figcaption>Figure 3: Damage per round and attack bonus vs CR (adjusted and unadjusted).</figcaption>
+    <figcaption>Damage per round and attack bonus vs CR (adjusted and unadjusted).</figcaption>
 </figure>

-Figure <a href="#fig:dpr-and-ab-vs-cr" class="fig-ref">3</a> shows how published creatures compare, on average, against the DPR and AB targets listed in the DMG.
+Figure \figref{fig:dpr-and-ab-vs-cr} (above) shows how published creatures compare, on average, against the DPR and AB targets listed in the DMG.

 Effective DPR closely matches the expected DPR values from the DMG for all but the highest CRs which tend to be a bit lower than expected.
 The DPR values shown here only include effective DPR.
 As mentioned earlier, there are adjustments made to DPR